-"The pure Menorah with its lamps - the lamps in due order - all its utensils, and the oil for illumination."
+"The pure Menorah with its lamps - the lamps of the arrangement - all its implements, and the oil for illumination."
 (39:37)

 Although the priests were the ones who usually lit the Menorah, laymen were allowed to light it, as well (see Yoma 24b).
 This teaches us that it is not only religious leaders who must ignite the human "Menorah's" - our souls and the souls of others.
 Each one of us is responsible to seek out people whose souls are not yet aflame with the light of holiness and Divine love, and to ignite them.